Analysis | Just because an attempt to steal an election is ludicrous and ham-handed doesn’t mean it can’t work

 All of this is completely obvious and ham-handed.
 The claims being made by Trump and his team about the threat to the election are superficial and almost universally ridiculous.
 While states have reported isolated incidents of suspicious voting, the number of affected votes numbers in the dozens across the country.
 There is no demonstrated reason to think that anything should happen other than that the states should certify their results, certify their electoral college electors and get on with making Biden the next president.

-But just because all of this is an anti-democratic effort to wrench the election away from the candidate selected by American voters and just because it’s ludicrous and clumsy doesn’t mean it can’t work.
+But just because all of this is an anti-democratic effort to wrench the election away from the candidate selected by American voters, and just because it’s ludicrous and clumsy, doesn’t mean it can’t work.

 That doesn’t mean it will.
 In fact, it’s extremely unlikely, as Professor Edward B. Foley, director of the election law program at Ohio State University and a contributing columnist for The Washington Post, explained in a phone call Thursday morning.
 It theoretically could.
-Or, perhaps, the republic will be saved by Sen. Mitt Romney (R-Utah).
+Or perhaps the republic will be saved by Sen. Mitt Romney (R-Utah).
 But we’ll come back to that.

 There are a few steps that generally occur before any president is inaugurated, steps that are generally pro forma.
 States certify their votes.
 The electors for the winning candidate meet in each state on Dec.
 14 to cast their formal ballots.
 Those ballots are transmitted to Washington.
 On Jan.
 6, the House and Senate meet to count the votes.
 The person with the most votes becomes president at noon two weeks later.

 What Trump’s team is trying to do is derail the process at whatever points it can.
-For example, the Constitution stipulates that the electors be appointed “in such Manner as the [state] Legislature thereof may direct,” leading some to argue that state legislatures could decide to appoint slates of electors which aren’t reflective of the popular vote or in the event that the popular vote “failed,” in Foley’s wording.
+For example, the Constitution stipulates that the electors be appointed “in such Manner as the [state] Legislature thereof may direct,” leading some to argue that state legislatures could decide to appoint slates of electors that aren’t reflective of the popular vote or in the event that the popular vote “failed,” in Foley’s wording.
 That’s where the Giuliani-Powell news conference comes in: If Michigan’s legislators decide that the claims made by Trump’s team give them enough cover to reject the popular vote results, they could decide to give the state’s electors to Trump.

 “The legislature doesn’t have to be legally correct in attempting this assertion of authority,” Foley said.
 “It simply has to submit its paper to Congress.”